-1930 Birthday of Marni Nixon, singer whose voice will be dubbed into the mouths of better-known performers, including Natalie Wood in the film of West Side Story.
-She will make her Broadway debut in 1954's The Girl in Pink Tights, and not return to Broadway until James Joyce's The Dead in 2000.
-Other recent apperances include revivals of Follies and Nine.
+1930 Birthday of Marni Nixon, the singer whose voice is dubbed into the mouths of better-known performers, including Natalie Wood in the film of West Side Story and Audrey Hepburn in the film of My Fair Lady.
+She makes her Broadway debut in 1954's The Girl in Pink Tights, and does not return to Broadway until James Joyce's The Dead in 2000.
+Other Broadway apperances include revivals of Follies and Nine.

-1961 Opening night of Come Blow Your Horn, Neil Simon's first full-length Broadway comedy. it will run 677 performances at the Brooks Atkinson Theatre.
+1961 Opening night of Come Blow Your Horn, Neil Simon's first full-length Broadway comedy.
+It runs 677 performances at the Brooks Atkinson Theatre.

 1978 Jeremy Irons and Simon Ward are directed by Harold Pinter in The Rear Column.
-Simon Gray's drama depicting British soldiers on a special mission in Africa will run 44 performances at London's Globe Theatre.
+Simon Gray's drama depicting British soldiers on a special mission in Africa runs 44 performances at London's Globe Theatre.

-1976 British actress Angela Baddeley dies today.
+1976 British actor Angela Baddeley dies at age 72.
 She appeared in countless shows ranging from modern comedies to classics.
-In 1935 she played opposite Emlyn Williams in his thriller, Night Must Fall.
-She was 72 years old.
-1983 Legendary Broadway flop Moose Murders opens — and closes the same night.
-Arthur Bicknell's farce is set at a run-down ski lodge decorated with numerous moose heads.
+In 1935, she played opposite Emlyn Williams in his thriller, Night Must Fall.

 2004 Jerry Springer: The Opera and The Pillowman win top honors at the Olivier Awards in London amid allegations of vote-rigging and a TV pull-out.

-2005 Trude Rittman, 96, the respected dance and vocal arranger for Broadway artists Richard Rodgers & Oscar Hammerstein II, Alan Jay Lerner & Frederick Loewe, Irving Berlin, Jerome Robbins and Agnes de Mille, dies of of respiratory failure.
+2005 Trude Rittman, the respected dance and vocal arranger for Broadway artists Richard Rodgers and Oscar Hammerstein II, Alan Jay Lerner and Frederick Loewe, Irving Berlin, Jerome Robbins, and Agnes de Mille, dies at age 96.

-2005 Also today, Heath Lamberts, 63, the character actor and farceur known for many classic roles in major North American theatres, as well as for creating Cogsworth in Broadway's Beauty and the Beast, dies of cancer.
+2005 Heath Lamberts, the character actor and farceur known for many classic roles in major North American theatres, as well as for creating Cogsworth in Broadway's Beauty and the Beast, dies at age 63.